-Stephanie Sack, Communications Manager, might be the newest Barge Lady, but her embrace of the barging lifestyle has been nothing short of enthusiastic!
+Stephanie Sack, Marketing Maven, might be the newest Barge Lady, but her embrace of the barging lifestyle has been nothing short of enthusiastic!
 Her second barge cruise in May of 2015 took her to the world-famous wineries and placid Canal de Bourgogne of Southern Burgundy, where she enjoyed her time aboard a Barge Lady favorite, the Boutique Class, 8 passenger, “Savoir Vivre”.

 While on the Savoir Vivre I enjoyed a relaxing vacation filled with exciting excursions, wonderfully presented breakfasts and lunches, and leisurely bike rides alongside the canal.
 As I have personal interests in European history and cooking, I was especially intrigued by the Savoir Vivre’s unique dining and drinking offerings.
 A perfect choice for foodies and Francophiles, the vessel’s exclusive “Cuisine and Culture” program ensures that all dinners are eaten onshore at independently-owned and charming bistros, where my fellow passengers and I dined with the locals, like a local!
 Our Captain made all dinner arrangements, helped us order, and then collected us after dinner.
 This unique peek into the food and wine of Southern Burgundy was a gastronomic delight!